The Cruel Sea (1953 film): Casting

 Although the role of the cowardly officer Bennett was an Australian in the book, the Englishman Donald Sinden was originally screen-tested for the part and the Welshman Stanley Baker was screen-tested for the part of Lockhart.
-Subsequently, at Jack Hawkins' suggestion and after further screen-tests, the roles were swapped.
+At Jack Hawkins's suggestion and after further screen-tests, the roles were swapped.

 Future director Don Sharp had a small role.
 Virginia McKenna launched her career with her small role and met her first husband, Denholm Elliott, on the set.

 Filming

 The film was shot on location in Plymouth Naval Dockyard and the English Channel.
 Scenes showing the sailors in the water were shot in the open-air water-tank at Denham Studios.
 Other work was completed at Ealing studios.
 The brief scenes showing Petty Officer Tallow coming home on leave were filmed in Stepney, London.
-The crane jibs above the houses in the background were edited in as in reality, the docks were over a mile away.
+The crane jibs above the houses in the background were edited in as the docks were over a mile away.
 Donald Sinden (playing Lockhart) suffered in real life from negative buoyancy, meaning that he was unable to float or swim in water, which was discovered while filming the sequence when the ship Compass Rose is sinking.
 Co-star Jack Hawkins (playing Ericson) saved him from drowning in Denham's open-air water-tank.

+In a scene where the corvette’s main 4 inch gun was to be fired at night, the first round used was a simple pyrotechnic load which resulted in a large wad of burning cotton falling unspectacularly out of the gun’s muzzle.
+As a consequence, and unbeknown to Donald Sinden, who was acting as the officer in charge of the gun, the crew decided to load a live 4 inch round for the second take.
+Sinden sighted a small light “bobbing on the water” through his binoculars as he gave the command to fire, and this turned out to be a small fishing boat.
+The live shell missed the boat by an estimated “2 to 3 yards” according to Sinden, narrowly averting disaster.